jefferyto/gedit-control-your-tabs/README.md

 Ctrl-Tab / Ctrl-Shift-Tab switch tabs in most recently used order.
 Ctrl-PageUp / Ctrl-PageDown switch tabs in tabbar order.

+v0.2.0 and higher requires at least gedit 3.2 gedit 2 users should use [v0.1.2][]

 Inspired by:

 *   [TabSwitch][] by Elia Sarti